Glossary

 Account Records: Account records include signature cards, certificates of deposit (CDs), passbooks, account ledgers, and computer records that relate to the bank's deposit-taking function.
 Also called Bank Account Records and Deposit Account Records.

-Account Type: The deposit instrument (e.g., passbook savings, checking, CD) into which funds are deposited.
+Account Type: The deposit product (e.g., passbook savings, checking, CD) into which funds are deposited.

-Agent: An individual authorized to act on behalf of another person or entity, the principal.
+Agent: An individual authorized to act on behalf of another person or entity.

 Agent Account: An account established by an individual or legal entity on behalf of the owner of the funds—See also Fiduciary Account, Power of Attorney, and Brokered CD.